Pinelab-studio/pinelab-vendure-plugins/packages/vendure-plugin-goedgepickt/README.md

 ### Database migration

-Run a database migration to add the GoedgepicktConfig entity to your database.
-It is used to store apiKeys and webshopUuid's per channel. https://www.vendure.io/docs/developer-guide/migrations/
+Run a database migration to add the new fields and entities to your database. https://www.vendure.io/docs/developer-guide/migrations/

 ### Admin UI